cporter202/lovable-for-beginners/modules/module-7-code-mode.md

 ### Important: Code Editing Requires Paid Plan

 > **Note:** Viewing code is available on all plans, but **editing code directly requires a paid plan**.
 You can still make all changes using prompts on the free plan!

+**📊 For complete pricing details:** See the [Pricing and Plans Guide](../PRICING-AND-PLANS.md) for a full breakdown of what's included in free vs. paid plans.

 ### How to Edit Code (If You Have Paid Plan)